FACTS ABOUT BLADDER CANCER

 The main treatments are:

-- Biologic therapy (also called immunotherapy), where doctors use a drug to stimulate your immune system to fight the cancer.
+• Biologic therapy (also called immunotherapy), where doctors use a drug to stimulate your immune system to fight cancer.

 In the past, complete removal of the bladder was the only way to treat bladder cancer.
-With advances in radiation therapy and chemotherapy, doctors are sometimes able to treat the cancer while preserving the bladder.
-This organ preserving approach allows many patients to urinate normally rather than requiring surgical reconstruction for urinary function.
+With advances in radiation therapy and chemotherapy, doctors are sometimes able to treat cancer while preserving the bladder.
+This organ-preserving approach allows many patients to urinate normally rather than requiring surgical reconstruction for urinary function.